LeToNode/Play2.0-CN-doc/Guidelines.md

 # testing and documentation
 * each and every public facing method and class need to have a corresponding scaladoc or javadoc with examples, description etc.
 * each feature requires either a functional test (```framework/integrationtest```) or a spec (```/play/src/test```)
 * run Play's integration test suite ```framework/runtests``` before pushing.
-If a test fail, fix it, do not ignore it.
+If a test fails, fix it, do not ignore it.